delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 >Algorithms have a long history and the word can be traced back to the 9th century.
 At this time the Persian scientist, astronomer and mathematician Abdullah Muhammad bin Musa al-Khwarizmi, often cited as “The father of Algebra”, was indirect responsible for the creation of the term “Algorithm”.
 In the 12th century one of his books was translated into Latin, where his name was rendered in Latin as “Algorithmi”.
 From [here](http://cs-exhibitions.uni-klu.ac.at/index.php?id=193)

+Normally algorithms break down things that we as humans think are very simple and easy into little steps that a computer can perform.

+An example of this is let's say you want to find the number 3 in the list [1, 2, 3].
+You look at it and you see it, but a computer can't see the number 3 in the list until it goes through every single item to check.

+Computers are the fastest dumbest things to ever be created.

 Algorithms are essential in Computer Science, you simply cannot live without them.
 Something computer scientists do alot is compare how long an algorithm takes to run against other algorithms.